 This guide will cover everything from what to include in your website footer to how to create your own.
 Plus, you’ll find a selection of 12 website footer examples for your inspiration:

 What is a website footer?

 A website footer is the strip of content located at the very bottom of a webpage, and is often repeated on every page of a website.
+It's considered an essential part of your website.
 Your website’s header, on the other hand, is the section that appears on the top fold of a website.

 While your homepage design is often what provides visitors with a first impression of your site, your footer is likely to be the last thing people see.
 With the right content and design, it can craft a positive and lasting impression, while helping you achieve your website’s main objectives.

 This strategic spot is the ideal place to add a final CTA (call-to-action), encouraging site visitors to get in touch or subscribe to your mailing list.
 Your footer can serve as a secondary website menu, making sure that visitors haven’t missed out on any crucial information and guiding them to your various pages with clear navigation.
 In addition, you can choose to highlight certain elements, such as awards you’ve won, testimonials or your social accounts.